 Obtaining Access To The HWRF Repositories

 The HWRF system is available from a mix of subversion (SVN) and git repositories.
-An SVN checkout command will populate the source code directory by reaching out into eight individual repositories (such as WRF, UPP, WPS, and all others except GSI), while a git checkout command will pull down the GSI repository.
+A SVN checkout command will populate the source code directory by pulling code from eight individual repositories (such as WRF, UPP, UPP-CRTM libraries, WPS, hwrf-utilities, pomtc, ncep-coupler, and gfdl-vortextracker, except GSI), while a git checkout command will pull down the GSI repository.
 Therefore, to check out the HWRF system, it is necessary to have access to all nine of the required repositories.
 You will need a GitHub account (Do that here) prior to requesting HWRF repository access, but all other SVN accounts will be created for you.

 The HWRF system uses five SVN repositories hosted by the DTC, three GitHub repositories hosted by NCAR, and a GitHub repository for the UPP hosted by EMC.
 Although the GitHub repository for the GSI is hosted by NCAR, it contains two submodules that are hosted in NOAA VLab.
 For this reason, HWRF developers need access to VLab, even if they are not planning to perform GSI development.
 The process for obtaining this access is summarized below.

 DTC repository access

 To request repository access for all of the DTC repositories, please submit a request to email@example.com, with the subject line "HWRF Code Repository," along with the following additional information:

 - Phone number of voice mail

 Obtaining all of the access accounts needed for complete repository access may take up to two weeks, so please plan ahead.
 When access to all of the repositories has been granted, you will receive an email with your DTC username, and for security reasons, a voice mail message with your password.